Introduction and Overview

 Donna said, “being a School Governor and indeed a teacher is a privilege and should never be viewed as anything less!
 There are few occupations where you can genuinely make a difference to the future of our planet and the children who will look after it.
 This is why I wanted to be a Governor, working together to do the best for our children and our community”.

-Mrs Gemma Hoult – Parent Governor, with lead responsibility for governor training and development.
+Mrs Gemma Hoult – Co-opted Governor, with lead responsibility for governor training and development, also vice-chair of governors.

 Gemma joined the governing body in 2020 as a Parent Governor.
-She has two boys at Arunside, one in year 4 and one in year 2.
+She was then appointed as a Co-opted Governor in December 2023.
+Gemma has one son at Arunside now, but previously her older son also attended the school.
 Gemma and her family are long term residents of Horsham and she is proud to have seen the way Arunside has grown, and continues to do so, over the last few years.
-Gemma is a Chartered Accountant and is a Director at KPMG, one of the largest professional services firms in the world.
+Gemma is a Chartered Accountant and a Partner at BDO, one of the largest professional services firms in the world.

 Gemma enjoys watching her boys play football and rugby.
 She is a (keenish) runner and a (very keen) shopper.